Resources and Links

 - Association for Education and Rehabilitation of the Blind and Visually Impaired (AERBVI) The membership organization for professionals in the field of education and rehabilitation of persons who are blind or visually impaired.

-- Hadley School for the Blind Offers more than 90 tuition-free distance education courses for persons who are legally blind, their families and for professionals.
+- Hadley School for the Blind and Visually Impaired Offers more than 90 tuition-free distance education courses for persons who are legally blind, their families and for professionals.

-- Lighthouse International Products, publications, information, resources, professional courses and more.
+- Lighthouse Guild Products, publications, information, resources, professional courses and more.

 - Macula Lutea More than 1,100 links related to vision and vision impairment, many of them outside of the US